 Senior Deputy Director of the PNG NRI, Dr. David Ayres, said with over forty registered political parties with similar policies, it is difficult for the public to identify the policies of each of the parties.

-The National Research Institute says, Papua New Guinea has a fragmented party system where it is difficult for the public to identify the policies of each registered political party.
+The National Research Institute says Papua New Guinea has a fragmented party system where it is difficult for the public to identify the policies of each registered political parties.

-The NRI is therefore providing an opportunity for political parties to talk about their policies for the benefit of the voting population.
+NRI is, therefore, providing an opportunity for political parties to talk about their policies for the benefit of the voting population.